danhigham/cloudfoundry-tmate-buildpack/README.md

 Be aware that when a participant exits the shell, the session is done.
 However, to start it again, just restart the app!

+The launcher for tmate also connects http and reverse proxies it to port 8080, so if you have something running on that port, you can access it via the mapped route.
+I am going to also give the launcher the ability to launch another process too.